Maldivian language: Numerals

 Maldivian uses two numeral systems.
 Both of them are identical up to 30.
 After 30, however, one system places the unit numeral stem before the decade, for example, eh-thirees '31' (lit. "one and thirty") while the other combines the stem of the decade with the unit numeral, for example, thirees-ekeh '31' ("thirty + one").
 The latter system also has numerals multiplied by ten for decades 70, 80 and 90.
 The decade fas dholhas '60' ("five twelves"), comes from a much older duodecimal, or dozen-based, system which has nearly disappeared.

-Verbal morphology
+Verbs

 The Maldivian verbal system is characterised by a derivational relationship between active, causative and involitive/intransitive verb forms.

 Word order

 The word order in Maldivian is not as rigid as in English, though changes in the order of words in a sentence may convey subtle differences in meaning.
 To ask for some fish in a market, one uses the following words: mashah (to me) mas (fish) vikkaa (sell), which may be put in any of the following orders without a change in meaning:

 The word mashah (to me) may be dropped wherever the context makes it obvious.